Code-Cecilia/BotMan.py-legacy/README.md

 These are some of the owner-only commands available.

- ### Note: If you're going to host the bot in Repl.it, check the bottom of this page for extended information on the `replit` entry.
+ ### Note: If you're going to host the bot in Repl.it, check the bottom of this page for extended information.

 # Setting up Reddit details